How We Keep Alcohol In A Healthy Lifestyle

 One extensive and recent study published in The Lancet concluded that the healthiest amount of alcohol to consume is none at all.
 However, they factored in alcohol-related deaths like car accidents and not specifically poor health side-effects of drinking.

 Let’s go back to alcohol being a carcinogen.
 Did you know that Mormon women in Utah (Mormons don’t drink alcohol) show 24% lower breast cancer rates compared to the national average?
 That’s a compelling statistic.

-To further complicate the answer to this question, you have the beverage industry working to preserve the reputation of their business so as to not follow in the tobacco industries footsteps.
+To further complicate the answer to this question, you have the beverage industry working to preserve the reputation of their business to not follow in the tobacco industry’s footsteps.
 This skews data.